Roger Awsumb: After Lunch With Casey

 Cancellation of his show on channel 11 was not the end of Awsumb's Casey Jones persona as the host station did not own the characters.
-Awsumb and longtime sidekick Lynn Dwyer as Roundhouse Rodney, (1927–1976) released Casey's Comedy Album For Kids album in 1973.
+Awsumb and longtime sidekick Lynn Dwyer as Roundhouse Rodney released Casey's Comedy Album For Kids album in 1973.
 The album contained songs and jokes from the popular television show.
 Awsumb is credited with writing "The Happy Train" song.
 Awsumb continued to make public appearances as Casey Jones.
 However, attempts by Awsumb and other characters to reboot the Casey Jones concept and spin off new TV shows, including a short-lived show on channel 29, failed.
 Awsumb pursued other business ventures, including a pizza restaurant, automobile sales, and a bicycle and ski shop.
 Awsumb returned to radio broadcasting in the 1980s on KLKS (FM) in the Brainerd Lakes area before retiring for good in the early 1990s.

 Legacy

 Awsumb did over 8,000 shows during his television tenure.
 His Casey Jones character is a beloved fixture for a generation of television viewers and he remains a television icon.
 His alma mater, Macalester College, presented him with the Distinguished Citizen Award in 1996.
 Awsumb was inducted into the Minnesota Broadcasting Hall of Fame in 2001.
 The steam locomotive Awsumb rode in the Lunch with Casey show opening is located at the Minnesota Transportation Museum in Saint Paul.

 Roger Awsumb is buried at the Acacia Park Cemetery in Mendota Heights, Minnesota.
-His headstone is inscribed with his name and television persona: Roger L. Awsumb "Casey Jones".